shrutikamakhmale/MyProject/README.md

 reviews_list list of tuples containing reviews for the restaurant, each tuple consists of two values, rating and review by the customer menu_item contains list of menus available in the restaurant listed_in(type) type of meal listed_in(city) contains the neighborhood in which the restaurant is listed.

 Features
-url : zomato url for the restaurants address : complete location of the restaurant name : name of the restaurant online_order : whether restaurant accepts online order book_table : whether restaurant provides option for booking table rate : restaurants rating on zomato website votes : number of individual who voted for restaurants phone : contact details of the restaurant localtion : area where restaurant is situated rest_type : Type of restaurants (Categorical value) dish_liked : what are all dishes of the restaurant that people liked cuisines : cuisines offered by the restaurant approx_cost(for two people) : average cost for two people review_list : reviews of the restaurant on zomato website menu_item : menu items available in the restuarant listed_in(type) : type of the restaurant listed_in(city) : locality of the restaurant position
+1)url : zomato url for the restaurants
+2)address : complete location of the restaurant
+3)name : name of the restaurant
+4)online_order : whether restaurant accepts online order 5)book_table : whether restaurant provides option for booking table 6)rate : restaurants rating on zomato website
+7)votes : number of individual who voted for restaurants 8)phone : contact details of the restaurant 9)localtion : area where restaurant is situated 10)rest_type : Type of restaurants (Categorical value) 11)dish_liked : what are all dishes of the restaurant that people liked 12)cuisines : cuisines offered by the restaurant 13)approx_cost(for two people) : average cost for two people 14)review_list : reviews of the restaurant on zomato website 15)menu_item : menu items available in the restuarant 16)listed_in(type) : type of the restaurant 17)listed_in(city) : locality of the restaurant position